Parliament House, Perth: Construction

 Building of the first stage of Parliament House commenced in 1902.
-The facade was designed in a Federation Academic Classical style with walls constructed of local brick and tile facing from Rottnest Island, Donnybrook stone, jarrah woodwork and locally-made clay tiles.
+The façade was designed in a Federation Academic Classical style with walls constructed of local brick and tile facing from Rottnest Island, Donnybrook stone, jarrah woodwork and locally made clay tiles.
 A large general room for members and a library were added to the initial design during construction, which was completed in 1904.
 The building opened on 28 July 1904, and The West Australian commented:

-When the assembly members trooped into the Council Chamber to hear the Commission read, the visitors had time to criticise the extraordinary colour scheme of the Assembly Chamber, count the hundreds of black swans swimming in the blue sea of carpet, comment on the dizzying height of the galleries, and draw comparisons – born of the wearying display of stained glass and coloured wood – between the general appearance of the Chamber and that of a glorified saloon…